 2. It’s not cheap to go too far off destinations.
 If you look like a tourist who’s spent a lot of money to get there, then you could potentially be a target for overcharging.
 Services like taxis, bars and cafes that don’t advertise prices have been known in some destinations to have a ‘local price’ and a ‘tourist price’ resulting in higher charges.

 3. If you look like an ‘outsider’ then capturing regular candid photographers of locals going about their daily business could be a lot harder if their eyes are all fixed on the odd one out.

-Only you will know how much time to dedicate to your travel photography while you are away.
-There’s no problem with snoozing in until noon and slowly enjoying the common tourist spots to see the local landmarks.
+Only you will know how much time to dedicate to your travel photography while you are away, there’s no problem with snoozing in until noon and slowly enjoying the common tourist’s spots to see the local landmarks.

-But if you are a photographer who really wants to use this trip to capture some unusual and beautiful travel photographs.
-You need to be prepared to force yourself against your natural will if you are on vacation.
+But if you are a photographer who really wants to use this trip to capture some unusual and beautiful travel photographs then you need to be prepared to force yourself against your natural will if you are on vacation.

 Talking to the locals, in their own language, will make them appreciate your efforts to learn about them and their cultures.
 Building up this trust and appreciation can lead to finding great new areas to take photographs that aren’t on any map or tour guide.

 It’s this extra motivation that will separate you from them and make your travel images more impressive and special.
 Unfortunately, we can’t provide you with the motivation itself, that part has to come from you, but trust us when we say, it’s worth it.

 It’s easy to use the widest focal length you’ve got and squeeze in every little aspect into the shot but stop and think about your subject for a while.
 Think back to when you did your research.

 • What did this landmark look like in the travel books?